 The insidious corruption of this monster extends its tentacles of suffering over numerous aspects of life in the modern world.
 The obvious manifestations are found wherever propaganda is used to deny the humanity of anyone you want to destroy, exploit or abuse.
 Examples of the form at its most crude include the Native Americans who were said to be no more than wild beasts, the Jews who the Nazis likened to rats, and today the towel heads and the great satan vying loudly to dehumanize each other.
 A little less crude are all those messages incessantly propagated in hyper-capitalist cultures about success defined as getting all the material wealth you deserve while crushing your competition.
-This is the basic premise of most”reality TV”, an oxymoron if there ever was one.
+This is the basic premise of most ‘reality TV’, an oxymoron if there ever was one.
 The same heart of darkness is seen in the ubiquitous disregard for the poor and weak.
 The ease with which we forget the suffering of those in third world factories toiling to manufacture our consumer goods is one way we cut ourselves off from the reality of our interdependence.
 The list goes on to include our cold, heartless relationships with women, children and animals, all of whom are considered less than fully human by those who are less than fully human themselves.

 From the inside of this three lock box everything on the outside is seen as dead objects.
 Descartes stated it clearly when he recognized value in his own thoughts while doubting everything and everyone else.
 It is too bad he was not making love when executing his soul searching, a less sterile certainty may well have come to him than ‘I think therefore I am.’
 I tried to get to the heart of this with some word pictures.